ros-industrial/industrial_ci/doc/migration_guide.md

 ### DOCKER_BASE_IMAGE

-This variable is still supported, but the [workspace layout has changed](#workspace-layout).
+This variable is not needed anymore.
+Please specify [DOCKER_IMAGE](#docker_image) instead.

+### DOCKER_BUILD_OPTS

+This variable is not used anymore, because support for building Docker images was removed.

 ### DOCKER_FILE

-This variable is still supported, but the [workspace layout has changed](#workspace-layout).
+This variable is not used anymore, because support for building Docker images was removed.

 ### DOCKER_IMAGE